Kari Lake: Media career

-In May 1991, Lake began working at KWQC-TV in Davenport, Iowa, as an intern while attending the University of Iowa.
-She later became production assistant before joining WHBF-TV in Rock Island, Illinois, to be a daily reporter and weekend weathercaster in 1992.
-In August 1994, Lake was hired by KPNX in Phoenix, Arizona, to be the weekend weather anchor.
-She later became evening anchor at KPNX before relocating to work for WNYT in Albany, New York, in the summer of 1998, when she replaced Chris Kapostasy.
+In May 1991, Lake began working as an intern at KWQC-TV in Davenport, Iowa, while attending the University of Iowa.
+She later became production assistant before joining WHBF-TV in Rock Island to be a daily reporter and weekend weathercaster in 1992.
+In August 1994, Lake was hired by KPNX in Phoenix, Arizona, to be the weekend weather anchor; her sister was working in Phoenix at the time, and her parents had retired there.
+She later became evening anchor at KPNX before relocating to work for WNYT in Albany, New York in the summer of 1998 when she replaced Chris Kapostasy.

 Lake returned to Arizona in 1999 and became an evening anchor for KSAZ-TV (Fox 10 Phoenix).
 While at KSAZ, Lake interviewed President Barack Obama in 2016 and President Donald Trump in 2020.

 In her last years working in the media, Lake shared false and unverified information on social media, prompting criticism and acquiring a reputation as a provocateur.
 In 2018, she opposed the Red for Ed movement, which sought more funding for education through strikes and protests, claiming that movement was a "big push to legalize pot"; she later apologized for the statement (saying that she "made an incorrect conclusion") and, according to the station's regional human resources director, subsequently took an unexpected month-long leave from her position at the station.
 In July 2019, Lake was caught on "hot mic" footage promoting her account on the web platform Parler.
 She shared COVID-19 misinformation on Twitter and Facebook in April 2020.
 Lake's statements and actions made her a divisive figure among colleagues in her last years at the station.

-In March 2021, she announced her departure from KSAZ, one day after FTVLive, a television news industry site, published a video clip of Lake at the Conservative Political Action Conference (CPAC) in Orlando; the website questioned whether Lake was there as a journalist or as a member of a movement.
+In March 2021, she announced her departure from KSAZ, one day after FTVLive, a television news industry website, published a video clip of Lake at the Conservative Political Action Conference (CPAC) in Orlando, Florida; the website questioned whether Lake was there as a journalist or as a member of a movement.
 In June 2021, she announced her campaign for governor.